 Templates to speed up your app development

-Templates provide a starting point to help you create Windows Store apps.
+Templates provide a starting point to help you create Windows Store apps and Windows Phone Store apps.
 Microsoft Visual Studio 2013 editions, including Microsoft Visual Studio Express 2013 for Windows and Microsoft Expression Blend, come with a variety of project templates and item templates to help you develop your app faster.
 The topics in this section describe these project templates and item templates.
 To download a version of Visual Studio that supports Windows development, see Get the Tools.

 There are four project templates available for all four programming languages: